Efficient planet formation by pebble accretion in ALMA rings: Model

-As argued by \citet{Morbidelli2020}, since the separation of the dust rings observed in ALMA is typically much larger than the ring width, these formulas should hold at least at the range of several $w_{\rm wring}$ away from the ring center.
+As argued by \citet{Morbidelli2020}, since the separation of the dust rings observed in ALMA is typically much larger than the ring width, these formulas should hold at least at the range of several $w_{\rm wring}$ away from the ring centre.
 In the background disc away from the ring, for simplicity, we do not solve for the pebble density distribution, but use a constant pebble flux, see \se{PA} for detailed treatment.
 However, pebble accretion from the pressure-supported background disc occurs at low efficiency at distant orbits.
 Pebble accretion outside the ring region is significantly smaller in most of our simulations compared with pebbles accreted from the ring.

 Finally, for the PB model, we use the $\alpha$-prescription with dimensionless diffusivity parameter $\delta_{\rm z}$ for vertical transport of the pebbles.
-Assuming a vertical Gaussian distribution for the volume densities of both pebble and gas, the scale height of the pebble can be obtained by balancing the dust settling with vertical diffusion \citep{DubrulleEtal1995,BirnstielEtal2010}
+Assuming a vertical Gaussian distribution for the volume densities of both pebble and gas, the scaleheight of the pebble can be obtained by balancing the dust settling with vertical diffusion \citep{DubrulleEtal1995,BirnstielEtal2010}

 For most of our simulations, we set the values of the gas viscosity $\alpha$ and pebbles' diffusivity $\delta_{\rm r}$, $\delta_{\rm z}$ to be $10^{-3}$, which is suggested by observation of dust distribution geometry in several discs and widely used in theoretical studies \citep[e.g.,][]{PinteEtal2016,DullemondEtal2018,VillenaveEtal2020}.
 Yet, values of these parameters remain uncertain \citep[see][and references therein]{PinillaEtal2021,MiotelloEtal2022}.
 For example, depending on the ring width and CO kinematics of HD~163296 and AS~209, \citet{RosottiEtal2020} suggest $\delta_{\rm r} = 10^{-2}$ by assuming the balance between gas diffusion and dust decoupling in the radial direction, while \citet{VillenaveEtal2022} finds $\delta_{\rm z} = 10^{-5}$ based on the thin dust layer of the edge-on disc in Oph~163131.
 Moreover, it is also suggested that $\delta_{\rm r}$ and $\delta_{\rm z}$ can be different in simulation with non-ideal MHD effects \citep[e.g.,][]{BaiStone2014,XuEtal2017,BaehrZhu2021}.
 Without loss of generality, we also test the impact of lower disc turbulence ($\delta_{\rm z} = 10^{-4}$) on our model in parameter studies.